Aumi0/LOG-/README.md

 3.If the chamber containing the bullet fires, the player loses the game and typically dies.

-Instead you can play with your  fav folder
+Instead you can play with your  favourite  folder